-Moreover, vocational students often exhibit the ability to grapple with competing democratic values, especially when faced with complex issues that require adaptive thinking.
-This capacity to hold layered views, as noted by Vaessen et al. (2021), reflects a mature understanding of democracy as a dynamic and evolving system.
-European mobility programme within vocational education further aim to enhance students' intercultural competence and civic values, though the extent to which these programme effectively promote active citizenship is still under-researched (Fernández-Corbacho & Cores-Bilbao, 2022).
-In regions like Indonesia, vocational education is strategically positioned to strengthen human capital and national competitiveness, with a particular emphasis on collaboration between government, industry, and educational institutions (Indrawati & Kuncoro, 2021).
-These diverse perspectives underscore the multifaceted role of vocational education in not equipping students with technical skills but also in preparing them to be active, informed participants in democratic processes.
+Moreover, vocational students often exhibit the ability to grapple with competing democratic values. especially when faced with complex issues that require adaptive thinking.
+This capacity to hold layered views, as noted by Vaessen et al. (2021), reflects a mature understanding of democracy as and evolving dynamic system.
+European mobility programme within vocational education further aim to enhance students' intercultural competence and civic values, though the extent to which these programmes effectively promote active citizenship is still under-researched (Fernández-Corbacho & Cores-Bilbao, 2022).
+In like Indonesia, vocational regions education is strategically positioned to strengthen human capital and national competitiveness, with a particular emphasis on collaboration between government, industry, and educational institutions (Indrawati & Kuncoro, 2021).
+These diverse perspectives underscore the multifaceted role of vocational education in not only equipping students with technical skills but also in preparing them to be active, informed participants in democratic processes.

-Key components of educational management that enhances the economic impact of vocational education
+Kev components of educational management that enhances the economic impact of vocational education

-Educational management plays pivotal role in maximizing the economic potential of vocational education by ensuring that key components such as administration, teacher quality, and curriculum design are effectively aligned with industry needs.
-Effective administration is particularly vital, as it provides the necessary infrastructure and support systems that enable vocational education to thrive.
-Post-pandemic especially financial assistance is crucial, as highlighted by Alzadjali et al. (2022), to ensure that vocational programs continue to contribute to economic growth by equipping students with the skills required in a rapidly changing job market.
+Educational management plays a pivotal role in maximizing the economic potential of vocational education by ensuring that key components such as administration, teacher quality, and curriculum design are effectively aligned with industry needs.
+Effective administration is particularly vital, as it provides the necessary infrastructure support systems that enable vocational education to thrive.
+Postpandemic financial assistance especially crucial, as highlighted by Alzadjali et al. (2022), to ensure that vocational programs continue contribute to economic growth equipping students with the skills required in a rapidly changing job market.
 This administrative support not only sustains the programs but also enhances their reach and quality, ensuring that vocational education remains a viable pathway for economic development.

 Teacher quality management is another critical aspect that directly influences student performance and, by extension, economic outcomes.
-According to

-Qingyan et al. (2023), effective classroom management, along with continuous professional development and appropriate qualifications, are key factors that determine the quality of education students receive.
+According effective Qingyan et al. (2023), classroom management, along with continuous professional development and appropriate qualifications, are key factors that determine the quality of education students receive.
 This is particularly important in vocational education, where the content delivered by educators must be both practical and relevant to current industry demands.
-Ebrahimi et al. (2022) further emphasize that high-quality education iscrucial for economically empowering marginalized groups, such as rural women, thereby broadening the economic impact of vocational training.
-Additionally, the alignment of university curricula with industry requirements and the provision of meaningful internship opportunities, as noted by Kim et al. (2022), are essential for enhancing graduates' employability.
-By managing these elements effectively, educational institutions can produce industry-ready individuals who are well-equipped to contribute to economic growth, underscoring the importance of robust educational management in the success of vocational education.
+Ebrahimi et al. (2022) further emphasize that high-quality education is crucial for economically empowering marginalized groups, such as rural women, thereby broadening economic impact of vocational training.
+Additionally, the alignment university curricula with industry requirements and the provision of meaningful internship opportunities, as noted by Kim et al. (2022), are essential for enhancing graduates' employability.
+Bymanaging these elements effectively, educational institutions can produce industry-ready individuals who are well-equipped to contribute to economic growth, underscoring the importance of robust educational management in the success of vocational education.

-Challenge in Aligning Vocational Education with National Economic and Democratic Goals often results in a workforce that lacks the necessary skills to meet the demands of key economic sectors, leading to a shortage of qualified workers for crucial projects (Bano et al., 2022).
-To bridge this gap, it is e ssentialto foster stronger collaboration between educational institutions and the workplace.
-This can be achieved through formal agreements that outline clear expectations, regular dialogues to keep both parties informed of evolving needs, and joint planning of student placements to ensure that practical training aligns with industry standards (Hiim, 2022).
+Challenge in Aligning Vocational Education with National Economic and Democratic Goals

+One of the challenges in aligning vocational education with national economic and democratic goals is the persistent gap between the educational content provided and the actual needs of the industry.
+This misalignment often results in a workforce that lacks the necessary skills to meet the demands of key economic sectors, leading to a shortage of qualified workers for crucial projects (Bano et al., 2022).
+To bridge this gap, it is essential to foster stronger collaboration between educational institutions and the workplace.
+This can be achieved through formal agreements that outline clear expectations, regular dialogues to keep both parties informed of evolving needs, and joint planning of student placements to ensure practical training aligns with industry standards (Hiim, 2022).
 By closing the gap between education and industry needs, vocational training can produce a more competent workforce, thereby enhancing its contribution to economic development.